janEntikan/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

 ``uniform float4 attr_colorscale``
    The contents of the color scale attribute.
-This is white unless the model has a color scale applied using nodePath.setColorScale.
+This is white unless the model has a color scale applied using node_path.set_color_scale.

 ``uniform float4 attr_fog``
    The fog parameters, where applicable.
 The values are in order: density,